dooji2/resource-pack-downloader/README.md

 Under your “config” folder, under “rpdl”, you’ll see two files, open **pack.json**.

-Inside **pack.json**, you’ll see "urlPaths" (for your URLs), "folder" (whether your URLs lead to a folder or not), and “frequency”, which we’ll talk about later.
+Inside **pack.json**, you’ll see "urlPaths" (for your URLs), "folder" (whether your URLs lead to a folder or not), “frequency”, and "hashcheck".

 For example: